ionoid/install-ionoid/README.md

 * IMAGE: is the final Operating System image where the tools will be installed.
-Example for `Raspbian` downloaded from Rasperry Pi foundation website `IMAGE=raspbian-stretch-lite.zip`.
+Example for [Raspbian](https://www.raspberrypi.org/downloads/raspbian/) downloaded from Rasperry Pi foundation website `IMAGE=raspbian-stretch-lite.zip`.

-* CONFIG: is the project's `config.json`, you can obtain it from the correspondig Ionoid Project, by selecting `Add Devices`.
+* CONFIG: is the project's `config.json`.
+You can obtain it from the correspondig Ionoid Project, by selecting `Add Devices`.